sainaen/dotfiles/readme.md

 ## In it
 At this point, it contains:

-* Sublime Text 2 preferences file, custom icon and `.desktop` file for it
+* Sublime Text 2 preferences file, some config files for its plugins, custom icon and `.desktop` file for it
 * Global `.gitconfig` <small>(with a bunch of aliases)</small> and `.gitignore`
 * [Tomorrow](https://github.com/chriskempson/tomorrow-theme) profile for gnome-terminal and script to setup colors in it
 * `functions.sh` file with a small handy shell functions (like python simple http server)